TobiPeterG/AMU/README.md

   well.

   The script requires root privileges to copy the files to the corresponding locations.
-Please note that in file plasma-shutdown the <root-password> needs to be specified in order for the script to work!
-If you haven't done this before executing this file, you need to edit it and execute this script again.

   This script also includes a service that updates your flatpak and snap packages at startup."